August 12, 2022INDUSTRY 4.0

 - Nature of Products: Manufacturing facilities only produce tangible products (e.g., canned green beans, televisions, dishwashers).
 On the other hand, production facilities can produce both tangible and intangible products (e.g., wholesale, insurance, hospitality).

-- Resources Needed: Manufacturing facilities require labor force, machines, and materials to meet their outcomes.
+- Resources Needed: Manufacturing facilities require a labor force, machines, and materials to meet their outcomes.
 Comparatively, production facilities may only require labor.

 - Production Scope: Manufacturing plants often have more limited scopes of production, while plants can focus on broader outcomes.